 Our Compensation Committee enlists the services of a third-party company to conduct an analysis of our compensation practices compared with current market practices.
-Our Compensation Committee engaged the services of Radford to review our peer group and conduct a review and analysis of our executive compensation compared with current market practices, to be used for setting 2020 executive compensation levels.
-The 2020 peer group was chosen based on several characteristics including: comparable stage in key product and corporate development and similar growth and performance potential.
+Our Compensation Committee engaged the services of Radford, which is part of the Rewards Solution practice at Aon plc, to review our peer group and conduct a review and analysis of our executive compensation compared with current market practices to be used for setting 2021 executive compensation levels.
+The 2021 peer group was chosen based on several characteristics including: comparable stage in key product and corporate development and similar growth and performance potential.
 Radford reports directly to the Chair of the Compensation Committee.
 After considering all of the factors required by applicable Nasdaq rules, the Compensation Committee determined that Radford is independent.